hyds/hds-report-exceedence/README.md

 ### Phase changes

 Look back to the last rating.

-1. if there is ts but no rating - report
+1. If there is ts but no rating - report
-2. if the last rating is phase = T, then take the SDATE of the previous rating as the SDATE for the JSonCall and max & min for the period
+2. If the last rating is phase = T, then take the SDATE of the previous rating as the SDATE for the JSonCall and max & min for the period
 3. look forward to the next false (ie ignore true) - if no end date, take now.

 # Dependencies